frantisekfarka/ac21007_lab/lab01/README.md

 3. Use Haskell interpreter (GHCi) to test the file *Main.hs*.
 Haskell interpreter reads expressions from command line and evaluates it.
-The beaviour of interpterter is controlled by command prefixed with ":"
+The behaviour of interpreter is controlled by command prefixed with ":"

    1. Load the file *Main.hs* to GHCi: